pgvr/music-mash/README.md

 ## Backend

-createParty:
+`createParty(partyName, host: {token})`:
 generate id
+get username from token
-create db object with id, party name, host token
+generate party object with id, name and host user

+`addUser(partyId, user: {token})`:
+get username from token
+add user to existing party by id

+`getPartyTracks(partyId)`:
+for each user in a party take the token and get the top tracks